Battle of Arbroath: Aftermath

-Though the battle ended in Clan Lindsay's favor, they lost a disproportionate number of men, not to mention the Earl of Crawford.
+Though the battle ended in Clan Lindsay's favour, they lost a disproportionate number of men, not to mention the Earl of Crawford.
 Alexander Ogilvy, Forbes of Pitsligo, Brucklay of Gartley, Gordon of Borrowfield, and Sir John Oliphant of Aberdalgie perished.

 Following the battle, the Master of Crawford, who would later be known as "The Tiger Earl of Crawford", unleashed what remained of his army upon the lands of his enemies: "and the flames of their castles, the slaughter of their vassals, the plunder of their property, and the captivity of their wives and children, instructed the remotest adherents of the Bailie of Aborath, how terrible was the vengeance which they had provoked".

-From this time forward, Clan Lindsay had an aversion to the color green, and from the battle originated the couplet: "An Ogilvy in Green, Should never be seen".
+From this time forward, Clan Lindsay had an aversion to the colour green, and from the battle originated the couplet: "An Ogilvy in Green, Should never be seen".
 It appears to have become a curse to the Lindsays, who were later defeated at the Battle of Brechin against the Earl of Huntley.
 The Earl of Crawford attributed this loss to the Lindsays being dressed primarily in green, much like the Ogilvys at Arbroath.

 The body of Alexander Ogilvy, 2nd Baron of Inverquharity, was uncovered at the church of Kinnell village in 1885, during a demolition.
 A local tale stated that for hundreds of years, the large boots and spurs of the Baron hung over the aisle.
 The remains found were of a "gigantic" man, confirming the stories of the great stature of Ogilvy.
 The spur, having been recovered, now sits in the vestibule of the present church at Kinnell.